TritonDataCenter/node-debug-school/README.md

 # Node.js Debug School

-This is a workshop to learn about how to do debugging of Node.js applications in production, including postmortem debugging.
+This workshop teaches students the concept and tools needed to debug Node.js applications in production and post-mortem on SmartOS.
+It is presented as a series of short hands-on exercises.

 ![Screenshot](node-debug-school-workshop-screenshot.png)